Three Management Issues that Cause Training to Fail

 a.
 They see no value in the content.

-If the training content is not directly related to the skill sets required for the employees’ specific positions, they may question its relevance.
+If the training content is not directly related to the skill sets the employees’ specific positions require, they may question its relevance.
 This may be particularly true when their positions are highly technical in nature.
+This is an indication that the manager was not involved in the training design.

 b.
 They do not know what their employees learned.

-The managers may not have been involved as subject matter experts in the design of the training, so they have a first-hand knowledge of the program.
+Maybe the managers did not serve as subject matter experts in the training design.
+As a result, they do not have a first-hand knowledge of the program.
 Possibly no one took the time to communicate the training goals, learning objectives and take-away job aids to the managers.

 c.
 They do not know they should reinforce the training.

 There is a misperception that training stands alone.
 Nothing can be farther from the truth.
-New skills need to be continually reinforced for them to be retained.
+Managers need to continually reinforce new skills for employees to retain them.
 Managers are the obvious and best choice to provide this reinforcement.

 Avoid this lack of reinforcement:

 a.
-Keep in mind that the purpose and value of all training programs need to be communicated to both the targeted employees as well as their managers.
+Communicate the purpose and value of all training programs to both the targeted employees as well as their managers.

 b.
 Make sure that managers have a good understanding of the training that their employees will receive.
 Whenever possible, involve them in the design of the program.
 This will increase their investment in the training outcome.

 c.
-Clarify that the training is intended to support employee performance and needs reinforcement to ensure that the new skills adequately transfer back to the job site.
+Clarify that the training is intended to support employee performance.
+As such, it needs reinforcement to ensure that the new skills adequately transfer back to the job site.
 Once the employees are effectively applying their new skills, the manager should see clear benefits, such as increased productivity, quality, and service.

 Training cannot take the place of effective performance management.
 Training is not the solution if policies, procedures or systems are the cause of the problem.
 Managers need to reinforce skills learned in the training program.
 Do not let these three management issues cause training programs to fail.